HARSH1911RATHORE/PES_PROJECT_6/README.md

 ## Installation and Execution Notes
  1. **LED INIT and MUX** - We need to initialize the GPIO of the LEDs and directions of PTB18(Red LED) ,PTB19(Green LED) and PTBD1(Blue LED)
- 2. **Set the logger Mode flags** -There are global Flags for logger, Set the debug flag to 1 to run it in the debug mode and the unit test flag to 1 to run the unit tests.
+ 2. **Set the logger Mode flags** -There are global Flags for logger, Set the debug flag to 1 to run it in the debug mode and various global flags for printing the report of the dma, transfer_counter, length of queue.
  3. **Logger messagez** - The logger messages are printed using the uart driver functions
  4. **Defines** - #defines and #if are used at various places to run a particular mode and to print messages for a particular state.
  5. **DMA**-DMA is performed by using 2 buffers, source and destination addresses.